Careers in Academia

 The Konvent der wissenschaftlichen Mitarbeiterinnen und Mitarbeiter der LMU provides information and organizes events for academic concerns.

 The LMU Research Funding Office offers advice and support to junior academics who are in the final stages of their doctoral studies or in the postdoc phase, helping them to identify suitable funding opportunities and apply for external funding.
-FiT (Information on Research Funding), a publication which is issued regularly, provides up-to-date information on research funding and is geared towards the concerns of academics at LMU.
+The funding opportunities database Pivot-RP (restricted access) provides up-to-date information on research funding and is geared towards the concerns of academics at LMU.
 The office also organizes regular information sessions and workshops on the subject of external funding.

 In the LMUMentoring program, mentors support top junior academics on their career path towards professorship.